-Russell Gilder has been a practising artist for 20 years, having studied at the School of Fine Art in Birmingham completing the BA Fine Art Degree in 1996.
+Russell Gilder has been a practising artist for more than 20 years, having studied at the School of Fine Art in Birmingham completing the BA Fine Art Degree in 1996.

-He states that his art practice primarily consists of drawing, painting and printmaking, derived from the ancient woodland landscapes of England and Wales, particularly Mortimer Forest, South Shropshire.
+He states that his art practice primarily consists of drawing, painting and printmaking, derived from the ancient woodland landscapes of Britain.

 His work has been an exploration of a twilight world that lives between the conscious and the ephemeral, a place that exists within the artist and within the countryside he explores.